Phil Collins: Reputation and legacy

 According to a 2000 BBC News biography of Collins, "critics sneer at him" and "bad publicity also caused problems", which "damaged his public profile".
 Rock historian Martin C. Strong wrote that Collins "truly polarised opinion from the start, his ubiquitous smugness and increasingly sterile pop making him a favourite target for critics".
 According to Guardian writer Paul Lester, Collins would "regularly" call music journalists to take issue with negative reviews.
 Over time, he came to be personally disliked; in 2009, journalist Mark Lawson told how Collins's media profile had shifted from "pop's Mr. Nice guy, patron saint of ordinary blokes", to someone accused of "blandness, [being a] tax exile and ending a marriage by sending a fax".
-Collins has rejected accusations of tax avoidance, and despite confirming that some of the divorce-related correspondence between him and second wife, Jill Tavelman, was by fax (a message from Collins regarding access to their daughter was reproduced for the front cover of The Sun in 1993), he states that he did not terminate the marriage in that fashion.
+Collins has rejected accusations of tax avoidance, and despite confirming that some of the divorce-related correspondence between him and second wife, Jill Tavelman, was by fax (a message from Collins regarding access to their daughter was reproduced for the front cover of The Sun in 1994), he states that he did not terminate the marriage in that fashion.
 Nevertheless, the British media has often repeated the fax claim.
-Collins has been the victim of scathing remarks in regard to his alleged right-wing political leanings.
 Caroline Sullivan, a music critic of The Guardian, referred to his cumulative negative publicity in her 2007 article "I wish I'd never heard of Phil Collins", writing that it was difficult for her to hear his work "without being riven by distaste for the man himself".